MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 - Windows File Explorer is case insensitive, while OneLake is case sensitive.
 You can create files with the same name but different cases in the OneLake service using other tools, but Windows File Explorer only shows one of the files (the oldest one).

-- In the event of a file failing to sync due to a network issue, using the **Sync from Onelake** option may not be effective for pending files.
-To initiate synchronization,

-  1. You will have to manually open the file & save it again prompting the sync process.

-  1. If your application lacks the option to resave, an alternative method is to trigger a modify event using PowerShell by executing this command: (Get-Item -Path "<file_path>").LastWriteTimeUtc = Get-Date
+- If a file fails to sync due to a network issue, you will have to trigger the Sync to OneLake.
+You can do this by opening the file & saving it, prompting the sync process.
+Alternatively, you can trigger a modify event [using PowerShell](https://learn.microsoft.com/en-us/fabric/onelake/onelake-powershell) by executing this command: (Get-Item -Path "<file_path>").LastWriteTimeUtc = Get-Date

 ## Scenarios